tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Risk-adjusted return`

-    Maximum drawdown

-        Maximum drawdown (MDD) is the largest peak-to-trough decline in the value of an investment over a specific period of time.

-        The maximum :term:`drawdown` is how much your portfolio goes down in the examination period, or maximum amount of loss if you had entered and exited at the worst possible moment.

-        It is a measure of the risk of an investment, as it indicates the largest amount that an investment can decline from its highest point to its lowest point during a specific period of time.
-MDD is typically used to measure the risk of a portfolio or investment strategy, and is often expressed as a percentage of the investment's peak value.

-        As a rule of thumb, the maximum drawdown should not be more than 1/3 of the strategy annual returns.

-        See also

-        - :term:`Trading strategy`

-        - :term:`Drawdown`

-        - :term:`Risk-adjusted return`

     USDC

         USDC (USD Coin) is a :term:`stablecoin`, meaning it is a cryptocurrency that is pegged to the value of the US Dollar.
 It is designed to maintain a value of 1 USDC = 1 USD, and its value is backed by US dollars held in reserve.
 USDC is used for a variety of purposes in the cryptocurrency space, including as a unit of account for trading, for remittances and as a medium of exchange.
 It operates on the Ethereum blockchain and is a popular choice for traders looking for a stable store of value in the cryptocurrency markets.